FranciscoWatson/Tech-Lib-Project/README.md

 1. [List of Borrowed Books](Queries-and-Procedures/1-ListofBorrowedBooks.sql): Retrieve all books borrowed by a specific borrower, including those currently unreturned.
 2. [Active Borrowers with CTEs](Queries-and-Procedures/2-ActiveBorrowersWithCTE.sql): Identify borrowers who've borrowed 2 or more books but haven't returned any using CTEs.
 3. [Rank Borrowers based on frequency](Queries-and-Procedures/3-RankBorrowersBasedOnFrequency.sql): Rank borrowers based on borrowing frequency.
+4. [Identify the most popular genre for a given month using Joins and Window Functions:](Queries-and-Procedures/4-MostPopularGenreForAGiveMonth.sql): Rank borrowers based on borrowing frequency.